 We spent our funded time between May-October 2020 exploring whether the use of technology in performing arts opportunities means young people from less privileged backgrounds are more likely to participate.

-Along the way our research uncovered broader questions about how arts outreach projects are currently evaluated and who they are evaluated for, and how knowledge unconvered from evaluation is shared.
+Along the way our research uncovered broader questions about how arts outreach projects are currently evaluated, who they are evaluated for, and how knowledge unconvered from evaluation is shared.

 Thanks to an SME Covid-19 internship grant from Bristol University, an undergraduate intern Katie Chalk worked with us on this research project between June-August 2020.
 The university required a blog entry from Katie about her internship which you can read here.